 “Depending on the severity of clinical signs and the treatment option elected, prognosis for recovery can be as high as 95%,” adds Dr. DiVita.

 Southeast Veterinary Neurology is open and neurologist staffed seven days a week to properly diagnose and expertly treat neck pain in dogs!
-Schedule a consultation or call any one of our locations today for more information.
+Call one of our locations today for more information.